-(b) Credit. - A taxpayer who is allocated a federal low-income housing tax credit under section 42 of the Code to construct or substantially rehabilitate a qualified North Carolina low-income housing development is allowed a credit equal to a percentage of the development's qualified basis, as determined pursuant to section 42 of the Code.
-For the purpose of this section, qualified basis is calculated based on the information contained in the carryover allocation and is not recalculated to reflect subsequent increases or decreases.
-No credit is allowed for a development that uses tax-exempt bond financing.

-(c) Developments and Amounts. - The following table sets out the housing developments that are qualified North Carolina low-income housing developments and are allowed a credit under this section.
-The table also sets out the percentage of the development's qualified basis for which a credit is allowed.
+- 1 credit under section 42(h)(1) of the Code and is described in 2 subsection (c) of this section. - (3) Qualified residential unit.
+A housing unit that meets the requirements of section 42 of the Code. - (b) Credit.
+A taxpayer who is allocated a federal low-income housing tax credit under section 42 of the Code to construct or substantially rehabilitate a qualified North Carolina low-income housing development is allowed a credit equal to a percentage of the development's eligible basis, as determined pursuant to section 42(d) of the Code.
+For the purpose of this section, eligible basis is calculated based on the information contained in the carryover allocation and is not recalculated to reflect subsequent increases or decreases.
+No credit is allowed for a development that uses tax-exempt bond financing. - (c) Developments and Amounts.
+The following table sets out the housing developments that are qualified North Carolina low-income housing developments and are allowed a credit under this section.
+The table also sets out the percentage of the development's eligible basis for which a credit is allowed.
 The designation of a county or city as Low Income, Moderate Income, or High Income and determinations of affordability are made by the Housing Finance Agency in accordance with the Qualified Allocation Plan in effect as of the time the federal credit is allocated.
-A change in the income designation of a county or city after a federal credit is allocated does not affordability requirements set out in the chart apply for the duration of the federal tax credit compliance period.
+A change in the income designation of a county or city after a federal credit is allocated does not affect the percentage of the developer's eligible basis for which a credit is allowed.
+The affordability requirements set out in the chart apply for the duration of the federal tax credit compliance period.
 If in any year a taxpayer fails to meet these affordability requirements, the credit is forfeited under subsection (h) of this section.